Frippertronics: (No Pussyfooting)

-Frippertronics and its types
+"Pure Frippertronics" and "Applied Frippertronics"

 Frippertronics was later expanded to different situations.
 In what he called "Pure Frippertronics", Fripp created loops in real time without additional editing.
-Sometimes he rewound the recorded tape, to be played back while improvising a guitar solo on top of it.
-Fripp used this type of Frippertronics to perform live solo concerts in small, informal venues.
-It allowed him to be what he referred to as a "small, mobile, intelligent unit", as opposed to being part of a massive rock concert touring company.
-One such show was in a room at Faunce House at Brown University, Providence, Rhode Island, in a venue built to be a tiered classroom.
+Sometimes he rewound the recorded tape, to be played back while improvising a solo on top of it.
+Fripp used "Pure Frippertronics" to perform live solo concerts in small, informal venues; this allowed him to act as a "small, mobile, intelligent unit", as opposed to being part of a touring company.
+One such show was in a room at Faunce House at Brown University in Providence, Rhode Island, in a venue built to be a tiered classroom.

-Only one and a half albums of Pure Frippertronics were officially produced: Side A of God Save the Queen/Under Heavy Manners in 1980; God Save The Queen was the pure Frippertronics side.
-Side B of God Save the Queen/Under Heavy Manners included what Fripp termed "Discotronics", mixing Frippertronics and a disco-style rhythm section.

-Fripp later produced Let the Power Fall: An Album of Frippertronics in 1981, which takes up where God Save The Queen left off, with works entitled 1984, 1985, 1986, 1987, 1988 and 1989.
-Marriagemusic was the B side of a League Of Gentlemen single; it clocks in at over 11 minutes.
+Side A of Fripp's 1980 album God Save the Queen/Under Heavy Manners featured "Pure Frippertronics", while side B consisted of "Discotronics", combining "Pure Frippertronics" recordings with a disco-style rhythm section.
+Let the Power Fall: An Album of Frippertronics (1981) consists entirely of live recordings of "Pure Frippertronics".
+The standalone "Pure Frippertronics" piece "Marriagemusic" was released as the B-side of a League of Gentlemen single.

 There is also a 2-LP bootleg of live Frippertronics entitled Pleasures In Pieces recorded at The Kitchen in New York City on 5 February 1978, containing five tracks (in order of appearance; The Second, The First, The Third, The Fourth, The Fifth, ranging from almost 7 minutes to over 24 minutes.
 The titles of the pieces are most certainly not given by Fripp.
 This bootleg has also been issued by persons unknown as a single CD.
 It is most likely a CD-R recording of the vinyl 2-LP set.
 Of course Pleasures In Pieces was not and is not authorized by Fripp.
-However, the Sound Warehouse recording was issued by Fripp as an MP3 file through his DGM web page, though he makes clear that the recording is an audience bootleg and was not originally authorized by him.
+The Sound Warehouse recording was issued by Fripp through his Discipline Global Mobile web page, though he makes clear that the recording is an audience bootleg and was not originally authorized by him.

 Fripp also used Frippertronics in more conventional rock recordings, replacing what could be viewed as musical parts normally served by orchestral backing.
 He referred to this as "Applied Frippertronics".
-Several of Fripp's albums, as well as albums by Peter Gabriel, David Bowie, Daryl Hall, and The Roches, featured this usage.

-According to Eric Tamm, the first album to feature "proper" Frippertronics was Daryl Hall's Sacred Songs (recorded 1977; released 1980).
+Several of Fripp's albums, as well as albums by collaborators including Peter Gabriel, David Bowie, Daryl Hall, and the Roches, featured this usage.
+According to Fripp biographer Eric Tamm, the first album to feature "proper" Frippertronics was Hall's Sacred Songs (recorded 1977, released 1980).

 From Frippertronics to Soundscapes

-In the mid-1990s, Fripp revamped the Frippertronics concept into "Soundscapes", which dramatically expanded the flexibility of the method by using digital technology (delays and synthesizers).
-Fripp has released several albums of this type under the title "Music for Quiet Moments" culled from live recordings.
-He began releasing these in 2007 though some of the source tapes are from earlier than that.
+In the mid-1990s, Fripp revamped the Frippertronics concept into "Soundscapes", which dramatically expanded the flexibility of the method by using digital delays, synthesizers, and MIDI.
+Since 2007, Fripp has released several albums of this type under the title "Music for Quiet Moments".